eerotal/LibreSignage/README.rst

        you'll also need to configure the binary paths to *ffmpeg* and *ffprobe* in the LibreSignage configuration files.
 The paths default to */usr/bin/ffmpeg* and */usr/bin/ffprobe*.
+       See the help page `Libresignage configuration` or the file `src/doc/rst/configuration.rst` for more info.

    * Enable debugging (y/N) *Do not enable on production systems.*